 In “Punch Out the Stigma” participants respond to trivia questions related to conflict resolution topics.
 The content is designed to educate students about conflict using trivia and practice scenarios.
 When students answer a question correctly, they can “punch” through an opening and claim the hidden prize on the other side.
 Prizes are a mixture of Denison-themed items and items related to wellness.
 Learning about conflict resolution helps students during their time on-campus and post-graduation.
 The program can travel to events and meetings around the campus.

-“Conflict is an inevitable part of life,” says Léna Crain, associate dean of students.
+“Conflict is an inevitable part of life,” says Associate Dean of Students Léna Crain.
 “Understanding productive ways to resolve conflict, as well as how the University addresses conflict, is important information for students to be successful on campus and beyond.”

-Doug Lisko, a Denison community coordinator, developed Punch Out the Stigma.
+Denison community coordinator Doug Lisko developed Punch Out the Stigma.
 “It is a fun, interactive way to share this message and our work - and students enthusiastically participate,” added Crain.

 Punch Out the Stigma invites students to engage in dialogue about conflicts.
 Participants also learn about the resources available to them at Denison to assist them in working through conflict, such as mediators, restorative justice processes, community advisors, and Office of Community Values & Conflict Resolution (OCVCR) staff members.